Herbs To Use For Common Issues Your Rabbitry

 Common Uses For Chamomile

 It is often overlooked as a pain relief agent.
-Its sedative properties are mild, but this makes it a good choice for long car rides that might cause animals to get restless.
-As a tea, this herb is good for calming upset stomach and vomiting brought on by nervousness and hyper-excitability.
+Its sedative properties are mild, but this makes it a good choice for a nervous rabbit or other animals going on long car rides that might cause animals to get restless.
+As a tea, this herb is good for calming upset stomachs and vomiting brought on by nervousness and hyper-excitability.

-Though it is a slow warmer chamomile does work and should not be overlooked.
-It is safer than the other fast acting wormers and it can help counteract the effects that the parasites have had on the animal.
+Though it is a slow wormer chamomile does work and should not be overlooked.
+It is safer than the other fast-acting wormers and it can help counteract the effects that the parasites have had on the animal.

 Chamomile works as an eyewash, make it a little stronger then you want to drink and strain the substance through a coffee filter.
 Syringe into the eye.